Billy Galligan: Career

 Galligan first played hurling at juvenile and underage levels with the Seán Clárachs side that won consecutive North Cork MHC titles in 1952 and 1953.
-He progressed to adult level with Charleville, with his performamnces also earning selection for the Avondhu divisional team.
+He progressed to adult level with Charleville, with his performances also earning selection for the Avondhu divisional team.
 Galligan transferred to the Blackrock club in 1960 and won a Cork SHC title after a defeat of Avondhu in the 1961 final.
 He transferred to the Claughaun club in Limerick in 1969 and won two consecutive Limerick SFC titles as well as a Limerick SHC title in 1971.

 Galligan first appeared on the inter-county scene as right wing-forward on the Cork junior hurling team that beat Warwickshire in the 1958 All-Ireland final.
 He won a Munster JHC medal in 1960.
 Galligan also made a number of appearances for the senior team in various tournament games, however, he never made it onto the championship team.
 Galligan won an All-Ireland IHC medal in 1965.